Joshalexjacobs/SlimeBattleSystem/README.md

 ## What's missing?

 ### Spells and Items
 I originally planned on baking spells and items into the package, but after some testing decided that this will be much more flexible if handled by the user.
+If you're looking for an easy way to do this, check out the [sample repo.](https://github.com/Joshalexjacobs/SlimeBattleSystemSample)

 ### Status ailments
 Currently there is no way to impair a player character or enemy's status (eg. Sleep, Poison, Paralysis, etc).
 These kinds of impairments are crucial to Dragon Quest and most other RPGs so I will be adding them in the near future, but for now they have not been included.